Living in the Shell #10; find (File/Directory Search) (Part 2)

 - Finds all

-files that contain word “hello” in their content.- The
+.txtfiles that contain word “hello” in their content.- The

-indicates the end of the command string.
+{}is the placeholder for the file path.\;indicates the end of the command string.

 Example 2: looking for damages ZIP archives